makandra/geordi/README.md

 Example: `geordi shell production`

-Lets you select the server to connect to when called with `--select-server`:
+Lets you select the server to connect to from a menu when called with `--select-server` or the alias `-s`:

     geordi shell production -s

+If you already know the number of the server you want to connect to, just pass it along:

+    geordi shell production -s2

 ### `geordi tests`